Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd/README.md

 0.97

-The model demonstrates balanced detection of normal and attack traffic, with a high recall (0.97) for normal instances and high precision (0.97) for attack instances.
-A slight overfitting issue (training accuracy: 99.99%) suggests opportunities for optimization, such as regularization or early stopping.
+The model excels in detecting both normal and attack traffic, with high recall (0.97) for normal instances and high precision (0.97) for attack instances.
+A slight overfitting issue (training accuracy: 99.99%) suggests opportunities for optimization via regularization or early stopping.
 The confusion matrix reveals a 32% false negative rate for attack instances, highlighting challenges with covert attack patterns.

 🔬 Visualizations